Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 An internship is generally a longer and more integrated work placement that occurs primarily outside the academic environment.
 These occur primarily under the supervision of actual counselors at the organization, with only occasional check-ins with college instructors.
 They often involve more independent work than a practicum class.

 Some schools offer one or the other of these kinds of experiential placements, while others may require both.
-Often, you will have multiple placements which will put you in a variety of different treatment or case management settings.
+Often, you will have multiple placements, which will put you in a variety of different treatment or case management settings.
 You’re expected to get a well-rounded exposure to various kinds of addiction therapy to help inform both your future career choices and your ability to practice in various settings.

 In some cases, there are enough hours in these programs to satisfy license requirements for various states.
-And, as noted earlier, in some cases simply having earned the degree itself can reduce the required hours.
-For example, in Washington state, a master’s drops your target from 2,500 to only 1,500 hours, shaving at least six months off your time commitment.
+And, as noted earlier, in some cases, simply having earned the degree itself can reduce the required hours.
+For example, in Washington state, a master’s degree drops your target from 2,500 to only 1,500 hours, shaving at least six months off your time commitment.

 Bringing Together Your Education and Experience With a Culminating Project